stu2301681035/ST2-2025-Team-23-PMG-s-Game-Library/README.md

 PMG's Game Library/Game Repo is a library/repository of games, utilizing RAWG Video Games API or just RAWG for short (https://rawg.io/apidocs).
 It's supposed to be a web .NET web app, using Razer Views, akin to MyAnimeList, where you can make an account and track all the games you've played/completed so far.

-The main programming languages used here are C# for all the DB connections, API Integration and most of the back end, HTML and CSS for the front end with a couple of JavaScript scripts for a couple of effects on the front end and Python for the AI integration using Mistral 7B Instruct LLM (which is located in the pythonServer folder).
+The main programming languages used here are C# for all the DB connections, API Integration and most of the back end, HTML and CSS for the front end with a couple of JavaScript scripts for a couple of effects on the front end and Python for the AI integration using Mistral 7B Instruct LLM (which is located in the pythonServer/models folder).

 # FRONT END